bluejekyll/blog/_posts/2018-12-27-announcing-pg-extend.md

 ## Just the beginning

 This is really just the beginning of this library.
 There is going to be a long road to complete it, as there are a lot of type conversions to implement for the `PgDatum` type.
 As I have time, I will get to it, but if you find this useful and want to contribute, please feel welcome.
-I've picked as open a set of licenses as possible to allow people from all walks to get in on the fun.
+I've picked as open a set of licenses as possible to allow people from all walks to get in on the fun, [bluejekyll/pg-extend-rs](https://github.com/bluejekyll/pg-extend-rs).

 As always, thank you to all the Rust contributors who continue to make the language an absolute pleasure.